chas-academy/u09-business-project-team-sl/README.md

 # XP Feed

-XP Feed is a full-stack application where users can create game lists and explore games from the [RAWG.io](https://rawg.io/) API.
+XP Feed is a full-stack application that allows users to create game lists and discover games using the [RAWG.io](https://rawg.io/) API.

 ## Project Structure